 All Student Organizations at the University of Delaware should comply with the guidelines in this document and other guidance provided by the office, unit, and/or program that sponsors, advises or supports that organization.
 Guidelines for Registered Student Organizations and Recognized Fraternities and Sororities can be found at https://sites.udel.edu/usc/.
 If groups have questions or concerns, they should speak with the office or program that recognizes their involvement on campus.

 Faculty and staff are required either to obtain a COVID-19 vaccination and provide proof that they have been fully immunized or continue to comply with the COVID-19 testing protocols.
 Employees who are vaccinated should disclose results by August 1, 2021.
 Please visit the Student Health Services website to upload proof of full vaccination.

 Effective August 15, 2021, UD faculty and staff who are not fully vaccinated are required to get tested weekly.
-Test results should be submitted to UD Human Resources, so the University can adequately monitor compliance.
+If you participate in UD Surveillance testing on campus, you do not need to submit results.
+If you participate in off campus testing, please submit your test results to UD Human Resources, so the University can adequately monitor compliance.
 Additional requirements may be necessary.

 POSITIVE COVID-19 TEST RESULTS

 Any UD employee who tests positive for COVID-19 should immediately avoid contact with other individuals and self-isolate.
 The employee should seek medical advice from their personal healthcare provider.